What to Do If Your Student Is Interested in Transferring Colleges

 Ensuring the New School Is the Right School

-The only way to know which school is going to be the best fit for any student is to visit the campus and connect with an admissions representative, Lujan advises.
+The only way to know which school is going to be the best fit for any student is to visit the campus and connect with an admissions counselor, Lujan advises.

 “Most universities offer free tours, preview days, and counselor appointments; I recommend that every prospective transfer student and family take advantage of these services in order to really learn about the campus culture, academic experience, and to get a feel for the community,” notes Lujan.